ergoplatform/ergodocs/docs/uses/ergo-ico.md

 # Initial Coin Offerings

 This article describes a fully-featured ICO (Initial Coin Offering) implemented in ErgoScript.
-The example covers several important and novel features of the Ergo Platform and shows how it can support complex contracts with a tiny amount of code.
+The example covers several important and novel features of Ergo and shows how it can support complex contracts with a tiny amount of code.

 ## Part 1.
 Preliminaries